 Jōmon Period (縄文時代 14,000 BC–300 BC)

 - The most famous “face” of the Jōmon Period is perhaps that of the Dogū.
-These unique-looking earthen figurines are often mass produced for sale as tourist souvenirs.
+These unique-looking earthen figurines are often mass-produced for sale as tourist souvenirs.

-Yayoi Period (弥生時代 BC 900–AD 300)
+Yayoi Period (弥生時代 BC 300–AD 300)

-Geographically, Yayoi culture extended from southern Kyūshū to northern Honshū, with archeological evidence suggesting the hunger-gathering culture of the Jōmon Period was progressively subsumed by agricultural cultivation during this period of ancient Japanese history.
-One area that has fascinated researchers has been the notable physical differences between the Jōmon and Yayoi people.
+Geographically, Yayoi culture extended from southern Kyūshū to northern Honshū, with archaeological evidence suggesting the hunter-gathering culture of the Jōmon Period was progressively replaced by agricultural cultivation.
+Notably, one area that has fascinated researchers is the physical differences between the Jōmon and Yayoi people.
 The Yayoi tend to be taller than the Jōmon, with facial features closer to those of modern-day Japanese.

 - There has been much academic debate over whether “Yamatai” was the Chinese transliteration of Yamato (see next section).